 These could simply be the critical A1 customers, the ones that demand specialist services and need 'business unusual' rather than 'business as usual'.
 They may justify a tailored package or their own account manager.
 A revenue partner may also be a valuable re-seller or maybe a key sales channel (say a specialist retail chain), or a vital sponsor.

-Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners.
-Why don't you now build special plans for managing them better?
+Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners?
+Why not build special plans for managing them better?

 If it is truly critical then you need specialist relationship management.
 Consider building a Service Level Agreement (SLA) scheduling stock calls, regular monthly reports and quarterly reviews.
 Alternatively, consider bundling - a tactic that has been at the heart of the PC and software business marketing - adding something that fits perfectly with your product to add value to your end consumer.

 Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?

 Who is a good fit with your business?
 What service is the next along from yours that is a natural add-on?
 This can be as simple as a hairdressers knowing local wedding planners and nail bars, and building a joint offer for brides.